horizontalsystems/backend-services/README.md

 ```
 ## Dash-node

+Before installation verify correct version for node, current version is 0.17.0.3, update ./dashcore/Dockerfile if needed.
 Insight api and block-explorer for Dash.
 Composed from 2 containers (Dash-node, dashcore-node with insight-api and UI)

 Installation :